-- (b) Should an employee not be provided with meals as set out in the preceding paragraph, they shall receive an allowance of \$50 in lieu of the meal and the time to consume the meal. - (c) Where a shift in excess of 11 hours but not longer than 12 hours is worked, and when camp accommodations are provided and a meal is provided at the end of the shift, no meal allowance shall be payable.
-When such shifts are worked, break times may be adjusted for efficiency and reasonableness.
-In such cases the Union will be notified prior to the breaks being adjusted. - (d) Where a supervisor is required to - (i) start up to 1 hour earlier, or - (ii) finish up to one 1 hour later, or - (iii) start up to $\frac{1}{2}$ hour earlier and finish up to $\frac{1}{2}$ hour later than the supervisor's crew, for the purposes of organizing work or facilitating a transition to another shift, the provisions of 14.03(a) will not apply unless those provisions are applicable to the rest of the crew.
+Where a shift in excess of 11 hours but not longer than 12 hours is worked and a hot meal is provided at the end of the shift, no meal allowance shall be payable for those workers who will be provided a meal in camp.
+Workers not residing in camp, and who are not provided with a meal, will be paid a twenty-dollar (\$20.00) meal allowance in lieu of the meal.
+When such shifts are worked there will be a 15-minute paid break provided in lieu of time to eat a meal.
+Break times may be adjusted for efficiency and reasonableness.
+In such cases the Union will be notified prior to the breaks being adjusted.
+If overtime extends a shift beyond twelve hours the Employer will arrange for a hot meal to be provided to workers and they will be allowed sufficient paid time to consume the meal.

+(c) Where a supervisor is required to:

+- (i) start up to one (1) hour earlier, or

+- (ii) finish up to one (1) hour later, or

+- (iii) start up to one half $(\frac{1}{2})$ hour earlier and finish up to one half $(\frac{1}{2})$ hour later than the supervisor's crew, for the purposes of organizing work or facilitating a transition to another shift, the provisions of 14.02 (b) will not apply unless those provisions are applicable to the rest of the crew